 Our collections include a variety of resources including photographs, images, maps, documents, and more.
 The non-exhaustive list below provides examples of our collections, categorized by type.
-All collections are available to students, faculty, researchers, and scholars at the Aga Khan Documentation Center.
+All collections are available at the Aga Khan Documentation Center to students, faculty, researchers, and scholars.
+Contact us for access.

 Aga Khan Visual Archive

 The Aga Khan Visual Archive (AKVA) combines both a legacy collection and new materials.
 The legacy archive contains nearly 120,000 slides and digital images of architecture, urbanism, and the built environment of Muslim societies, donated by graduate students traveling on AKPIA Travel Grants, scholars, and architectural firms.
 AKVA contains all born digital AKDC material through 2013.
 The material documents historic and contemporary sites, including some that are no longer extant.

 - Access select images on Dome and Archnet (items in these resources overlap, but are not the same)